riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-1" target="_blank">GitHub</a>, otherwise let's get started!

 ##Creating the app
-As a starting point, we'll clone an initial version of the application from GitHub.
-The initial version contains an unpaged list of customers and the ability to add more customers.
+As a starting point, we'll clone a version of the application from GitHub.
+This initial version contains an unpaged list of customers and the ability to add more customers.

 ###Clone the Repo
 Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-0" target="_blank">here</a>.
 Otherwise let's gitty up (yes that's supposed to be a joke).